 2. Valuable Development Tool

-360 degree feedback is often coupled with self-assessments.
+360 degree feedback is usually couple with self-assessments.
 This will help the employee distinguish themselves from how they perceive themselves versus how others perceive them.
 This kind of information can be invaluable in the employee’s personal development plan.
 Accordingly, the employee can make adjustments, and identify your training needs.
 All of this will help them achieve their goals.

 Furthermore, It helps managers understand the strengths and weaknesses of every employee.
 This will help managers guide the employees better and teach them the skills that they need to relearn.